-Nationwide Housing Prices in the United Kingdom averaged 260.01 points from 1991 until 2020, reaching an all time high of 434.21 points in July of 2019 and a record low of 98.95 points in November of 1992.
-This page provides - United Kingdom Nationwide Housing Prices- actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Nationwide Building Society, UK
+Nationwide Housing Prices in the United Kingdom averaged 263 points from 1991 until 2020, reaching an all time high of 444.69 points in April of 2020 and a record low of 98.95 points in November of 1992.
+This page provides - United Kingdom Nationwide Housing Prices- actual values, historical data, forecast, chart, statistics, economic calendar and news.
+United Kingdom Nationwide Housing Prices - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Nationwide Building Society, UK

 Nationwide Housing Prices in the United Kingdom is expected to be 425.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Nationwide Housing Prices in the United Kingdom to stand at 436.00 in 12 months time.
 In the long-term, the United Kingdom Nationwide Housing Prices is projected to trend around 440.00 points in 2021 and 445.00 points in 2022, according to our econometric models.